There is death in your mouth,

 bursts into light & takes up the role of an echo boy is louder now

-a ghost town capable of a deafening silence
+a ghost town capable of silence

 Editor’s Note: boy echo was previously published in Barren Magazine.